quintilesims/layer0/docs-src/docs/guides/walkthrough.md

 ---

-### Part 6: Update the Service
+### Part 6: Update the Guestbook Service

 Almost all the pieces are in place!
-Now we just need to apply the new deploy to the running service:
+Now we just need to apply the new Guestbook deploy to the running Guestbook service:

 `l0 service update guestbook-svc guestbook-dpl:latest`

-As the service moves through the phases of its update process, we should see outputs like the following (if we keep an eye on the service with `l0 service get guestbook-svc`, that is):
+As the Guestbook service moves through the phases of its update process, we should see outputs like the following (if we keep an eye on the service with `l0 service get guestbook-svc`, that is):

 ```
 SERVICE ID    SERVICE NAME   ENVIRONMENT  LOADBALANCER  DEPLOYMENTS       SCALE